rchynoweth/GenAIProductCopy/README.md

 DATABRICKS_TOKEN=<PAT TOKEN>
 DATABRICKS_WORKSPACE=<Databricks Workspace URL> #adb-<workspaceid>.<##>.azuredatabricks.net
 WAREHOUSE_HTTP_PATH=<SQL Warehouse Path> # /sql/1.0/warehouses/<ID>
-DATABRICKS_CATALOG=<catalog with forecast data>
-DATABRICKS_SCHEMA=<schema with forecast data>
+DATABRICKS_CATALOG=<data catalog>
+DATABRICKS_SCHEMA=<data schema>
+ITTM_ENDPOINT=<image to text api endpoint on Databricks model serving>
 ```

 To run the application locally please execute the following commands.
-Please note that you will need to comment out the first two lines of the [__init__.py](timeseries_ai/libs/__init__.py) file as it is coupled with the Databricks job that requires PySpark and I do not install
 ```
 # Create environment
-conda create -n timeseriesai python=3.10
+conda create -n productcopy python=3.10

-conda activate timeseriesai
+conda activate productcopy

 # install requirements
 pip install -r requirements.txt

 # change working directory and run application
-cd timeseries_ai
+cd productcopy

 python run_app.py
 ```

+The entire demo includes the following steps:
+1. Ingest historical image data with product descriptions into a table
+1. Using the ingested data, we can fine tune an LLM to "stay on brand" with product descriptions.
-1. Deploy to model serving APIs for image to text and the LLM
+1. Deploy to model serving APIs for image to text and the Fine-tuned LLM
-1. The LLM can be tuned to stay "on brand" by providing existing product copy
+1. Run Integration tests with APIs
+1. Run the Web Application.

 ## Demo Inputs

+The following are simply samples with data to provide during demos.
+The images are available in the repository as well.

 Image 31096
 - gender: Boys